cleishm/libneo4j-client/README.md

 [libedit](http://thrysoee.dk/editline/).
 The need for these can be disabled by invoking configure with `--without-tls` or `--disable-tools` respectively.

+NOTE: Recent versions of Mac OS X ship without the OpenSSL header files, and autoconf doesn't pick this up (yet).
+If you get a build failure related to missing openssl headers, use homebrew to add the headers with `brew link openssl --force`.

 To checkout from GitHub and build:

 ```